hseip/client-server-docs/lesson02.md

 Select the latest product version that matches your MacBook's OS version.
 For Mac v11 the latest version is **8.0.28**.
 A list of downloadable packages will be displayed.
 From the list of downloadable packages find the one that matches your MacBooks OS version and Chip.
 For M1 it is ARM, DMG Archive.
 Click the Download button.
 Once the package has downloaded, doubleclick the package and walk through the install process.
 **IMPORTANT:** Choose
 - "Use Legacy Password Encryption"
-- use "**basebase**" as the password.
+- use "**baseroot**" as the password.

 After the install:
 Open the Mac Terminal to configure the MySQL database: